 Luckily, there are a number of year-end tax-saving strategies, but also ones you can make throughout the year.

-Here are six small business end of year tax tips:
+Here are some timely and timeless small business tax strategies:

 Small business owners have several options for setting up and contributing to retirement savings plans for their business.
 They include: